Nathan-Sinclair/Cybersecurity-Homelab-Building-The-Environment/README.md

 ## Implementation:
 - Built a cybersecurity lab with Active Directory domain controller, servers, and Windows/Linux workstations.
 - Configured VMs (VirtualBox/VMware) with NAT networking and enterprise-style IPs.
-- Deployed Windows Server 2025, Windows 11, Ubuntu Desktop/Server, integrating Wazuh, Security Onion, Postfix and MailHog.
+- Deployed Windows Server 2025, Windows 11, Ubuntu Desktop/Server, integrating Wazuh, Security Onion and MailHog.
 - Set up the network with SIEM functionality, EDR, and vulnerability scanning.
 - Documented setup with screenshots and configuration examples for reproducibility.